-As introduced: - Requires large developers of powerful artificial intelligence models to establish and comply with a public risk management framework to address catastrophic risks. - Mandates annual third-party audits of the risk management framework.
-Requires developers to report critical safety incidents to the Department of Justice. - Establishes whistleblower protections for employees of AI developers who report catastrophic risks or other violations of the act. - Authorizes the attorney general to seek civil penalties of up to $1 million for a first violation and $10 million for subsequent violations. - Preempts local governments from enacting similar regulations concerning the management of catastrophic risk by AI developers.
+As amended on 4/21/2026: - Requires large developers of powerful artificial intelligence models to establish and comply with a public risk management framework to address catastrophic risks. - Mandates annual third-party audits of the risk management framework.
+Requires developers to report critical safety incidents to the Department of Justice. - Establishes whistleblower protections for employees of AI developers who report catastrophic risks or other violations of the act. - Authorizes the attorney general to seek civil penalties of up to $1 million for a first violation and $10 million for subsequent violations. - Preempts local governments from enacting similar regulations concerning the management of catastrophic risk by AI developers. - The 4/21/2026 amendments make technical changes.

 | Date | Chamber | Action |